Graphical models for infinite measures with applications to extremes: Relation to conditional independence in extremes

 In the previous section we have discussed the implications of our results for asymptotically dependent models, where a homogeneous measure $\Lambda$ characterizes the extremal limits.
 The theory of this paper is much more general and allows, for the first time, to define non-trivial $\Lambda$-based graphical models in the regime of asymptotic independence.
 In general, there is no unified way of describing the dependence structures of all asymptotically independent distributions, and different approaches exist, including hidden regular variation \citep{res2002}, conditional extreme value models \citep{HeffernanTawn2004} or scale mixtures \citep{Wadsworthetal2017, eng2018a}.

 Another possibility to construct distributions that exhibit asymptotic independence is given by a max-infinitely divisible distribution $Z$ with distribution function~\eqref{maxid_cdf} with suitable non-homogeneous exponent measure $\Lambda$; here we also assume equal marginal measures with $\Lambda(u)>0$ for all $u\in(0,\infty)$.
 In this case, the extremal correlations in~\eqref{eq:chidef} are not informative since they satisfy $\chi_{ij}=0$ for all $i,j\in V$.
-Following the approach of \citet{LedTawn96}, a refined \emph{residual tail dependence coefficient} $\eta_{ij}\in [0,1]$ can be defined through
+Following the approach of \citet{LedTawn96,LedTawn97}, a refined \emph{residual tail dependence coefficient} $\eta_{ij}\in (0,1]$ can be defined through

 where $\ell_{ij}$ is a slowly varying function; see~Appendix~\ref{app:GaussianExample} for a review of some fundamental properties of slowly varying functions.
+Due to \eqref{eq:SurvivalAsympEquiv}, the relation \eqref{eq:LT-residual-tail-dep-coeff} is equivalent to

-The coefficient $\eta_{ij}$ characterizes the decay rate of the joint exceedance probability relative to the univariate survival function; see also~\eqref{eq:SurvivalAsympEquiv}.
-We speak about \emph{positive} and \emph{negative extremal association} between $Z_i$ and $Z_j$ if $\eta_{ij} \in (1/2, 1]$ and $\eta_{ij}\in[0,1/2)$, respectively, and about \emph{near independence} if $\eta_{ij} = 1/2$.
+for a slowly varying function $ \widehat \ell_{ij}$, cf.~also~Lemma~\ref{lemma:SV}.
+The coefficient $\eta_{ij}$ characterizes the decay rate of the joint exceedance probability relative to the univariate survival function.
+We speak about \emph{positive} and \emph{negative extremal association} between $Z_i$ and $Z_j$ if $\eta_{ij} \in (1/2, 1]$ and $\eta_{ij}\in(0,1/2)$, respectively, and about \emph{near independence} if $\eta_{ij} = 1/2$.
 For max-infinitely divisible distributions we cannot obtain negative extremal association and the joint survival function $\PP( Z_i > u, Z_j > u )$ is asymptotically equivalent to the joint survival function of the exponent measure $\Lambda(y_i>u, y_j>u)$ for positive extremal association.
 A proof for this result is given in Appendix~\ref{app:etaOneHalf}.